gnikonorov/pytest-dynamicrerun/README.rst

 Contributing
 ------------
-Contributions are very welcome.
-Tests can be run with `tox`_, please ensure the coverage at least stays the same before you submit a pull request.
+Contributions are always welcome.
+Tests can be run with `tox`_.

+`pre-commit` is used to ensure basic checks pass.

 License
 -------